mskcc/toil/docs/developing.rst

 .. _cgl-docker-lib: https://github.com/BD2KGenomics/cgl-docker-lib/blob/master/README.md

+In order to use docker containers in a Toil workflow, the container can be built locally or downloaded in real time from an online docker repository like Quay_.
+If the container is local, it must be build on each node of the cluster.

+.. _Quay: quay.io

 When invoking docker containers from within a Toil workflow, it is recommended that you use ``docker_call``, a toil job function provided in ``toil-lib.programs``. ``docker_call`` provides a layer of abstraction over using the ``subprocess`` module to call Docker directly,